Truthful Fair Division without Free Disposal: Impossibility Results

-Bei et al. \cite{BCHTW17} showed that a similar impossibility result holds even \emph{with} the free disposal assumption, but using the larger class of piecewise constant valuations.
+Bei et al. \cite{BCHTW17} showed that a similar impossibility result with envy-freeness instead of positive share holds \emph{with} the free disposal assumption, but using the larger class of piecewise constant valuations.
 For the class of valuations that we consider in Theorem~\ref{thm:connected}, there exists a simple truthful and envy-free mechanism that always returns a connected allocation assuming free disposal.
 The mechanism works as follows: Assume that agent $a_i$ declares $W_i=[0,x_i]$ for $i=1,2$.
 If $x_1\geq x_2$, allocate the interval $[x_1/2,x_1]$ to $a_1$ and $[0,x_1/2]$ to $a_2$; otherwise allocate the interval $[0,x_2/2]$ to $a_1$ and $[x_2/2,x_2]$ to $a_2$.
 One can check that this mechanism satisfies the claimed properties.

-We now consider position obliviousness and show the nonexistence of a truthful, envy-free, and position oblivious cake cutting mechanism for two agents.
-In fact, we prove a more general statement that holds for any even number of agents and also uses the weaker notion of proportionality.
+We now consider position obliviousness and show the non-existence of a truthful and position oblivious cake cutting mechanism that satisfies positive share for two agents.
+In Appendix~\ref{app:impossibility}, we prove a statement that uses proportionality instead of positive share but holds for any even number of agents.

-\begin{theorem} Let $n=2k$ for some positive integer $k$.
-There does not exist a truthful, proportional, and position oblivious cake cutting mechanism for $n$ agents. \end{theorem}
+\begin{theorem} There does not exist a truthful and position oblivious cake cutting mechanism for two agents that satisfies positive share. \end{theorem}

-\begin{proof} Suppose that such a mechanism exists.
-Assume that the cake is represented by the interval $[0,4k^2+k]$.

-First, consider the instance where $W_{2i-1}=W_{2i}=[i-1,i]$ for $i=1,2,\dots,k$.
-Since the interval $[k,4k^2+k]$ is of length $4k^2$ and there are $2k$ agents, some agent gets value more than $2k-1$ from the interval.
-Assume without loss of generality that $a_1$ is one such agent, and that $a_1$ gets the interval $[k,3k-1]$.
-Since the mechanism is proportional, $a_1$ must get value at least $1/2k$ from the interval $[0,1]$ as well.